rdk004/CNN_WBC_Classifier/README.md

 ## Data Summary and Split

-The full dataset is organized into two parts:
+The full dataset is organised into two parts:

 - `data/`: Contains 10 representative images per WBC class for visual reference.
 - `actual_training_testing_data/`: Contains the full processed dataset divided into `Training/` and `Testing/` folders, each containing subfolders for the 8 WBC classes.